Between visits is where the care plan either holds or disappears

 Caregivers add another layer.
 They may notice sleep disruption, missed routines, withdrawal, or changes in daily functioning before the next appointment.
 Their view should support care without becoming a monitoring tool that erodes trust.

 The strongest between-visit workflow is not louder.
 It is steadier.
-Patients know what to do today.
-Clinicians know who needs attention.
-Caregivers know how to support without overstepping.
-That is the difference between a care plan that lives in a note and a care plan that stays visible.
+Patients know what to do today, clinicians know who needs attention, and caregivers know how to help without overstepping.